 Even though that only happens a few times during the year.

-When Furniture Medic challenged me to build an outdoor furniture project, I happily accepted and knew exactly what I wanted to build – an outdoor daybed.
+When Furniture Medic challenged me to build an outdoor furniture project, I happily accepted and knew exactly what I wanted to build – an outside daybed.

 If you aren’t familiar with Furniture Medic, they are literally a medic for furniture.
 They are one of the world’s largest wood and furniture repair & restoration companies.
 They can do on-site color touch-up and finish restoration, refinishing, polishing, and repairs.